tikv/rfcs/text/2020-03-11-versioned-kv.md

 - using multi-version Garbage Collection (GC) similar to TxnKV, and periodically starting the gc worker in the background to delete redundant versions of data;
-- using compaction filter via rocksdb compaction to delete redundant versions.
+- using compaction filter via RocksDB compaction to delete redundant versions.
   The default maximum number of versions is 1, which can default to the compaction filter recycling version , so recycling efficiency is moderate.